Discover our guide with the best motivational books to help readers overcome everyday challenges. This article rounds up a selection.

 - 1. The 7 Habits of Highly Effective People by Stephen Covey

 - 2. How to Win Friends and Influence People by Dale Carnegie

-- 3. Think and Grow Rich written by Napoleon Hill
+- 3. Think and Grow Rich by Napoleon Hill

-- 4. Awake the Giant Within by Anthony Robbins
+- 4. Awaken the Giant Within by Anthony Robbins

 - 5. As a Man Thinketh by James Allen